marcohefti/request-network-api-client-ts/docs/ARCHITECTURE.md

   - Offer extensibility for future features (webhooks, analytics, caching).
 - **Non-Goals (for the initial release)**
   - Implement full webhook verification or signer utilities (stub included for follow-up).
-  - Provide UI elements or React hooks (lives in `packages/request-react`).
+  - Provide UI elements or React hooks (these live outside this library).

 See also - docs site: [Scope & Positioning](/guide/scope), [Before/After](/guide/before-after)